tweag/work-daigest/README.md

 The program expects a (classic) GitHub personal token in the environment variable `GITHUB_TOKEN`.
 That token needs to have the full `repo` OAuth scopes.

+### Set up the software environment

+To get started, install the program in a virtual environment using `nix-shell` if you're a Nix person.
+If you're not, you'll have to have [Poetry](https://python-poetry.org/) installed.
+Then, you can just run `poetry install` to install the application and all required dependencies and you're ready to go.

 ### CLI
 Run `work-daigest --help` to learn about the supported command line arguments: